Galileo Academy of Science and Technology

 ||class work / HW =

-print your name (and as appropriate, all group members' names) on anything that is turned in; otherwise, no points
+print your name (and as appropriate, all group members' names) on anything that is turned in; otherwise, no points.
+Deadline to turn-in / correct any missing items / errors in the online gradebook, respectively, is on the last day of the grading period

-academic integrity (example; potential consequence; e.g. 1): Cheating on an exam or plagiarism (lack of appropriate quote marks / citation (e.g. in-text citation and a reference list; inlcude url for websites) in a lab assignment; potential consequences (teacher discretion): (i) score = 0 (default, which can't be dropped), (ii) negative points, (iii) lower semester grade by 1 level, and (iv) semester grade = F.
+academic integrity (e.g. 1 ): Cheating on an exam or plagiarism (lack of appropriate quote marks / citation (e.g. in-text citation and a reference list; inlcude url for websites) in a lab assignment; potential consequences (teacher discretion): (i) score = 0 (default, which can't be dropped), (ii) negative points, (iii) lower semester grade by 1 level, and (iv) semester grade = F.

 class work / homework assignments